pubnub/pubnub-mcp-server/resources/sdk_docs/dart_files.md

 Parameters:
 - channel (String, required): Channel to send the file to.
 - fileName (String, required): Name of the file.
-- file (List<int>, required): File content (bytes).
+- file (List<int>, required): File content.
-- fileMessage (dynamic, default null): File message published with the file.
+- fileMessage (dynamic, default: null): Message published with the file.
-- storeFileMessage (bool, default true): Store message in history.
-If not set, keyset history config applies.
+- storeFileMessage (bool, default: true): Store message in history; falls back to key configuration if not specified.
-- fileMessageTtl (int): If storeFileMessage is true and fileMessageTtl is 0, store with no expiry.
-If true and set to x, expire in x hours unless keyset retention is Unlimited.
+- fileMessageTtl (int): Per-message TTL (hours).
+If storeFileMessage is true and ttl is 0, store indefinitely; if true and ttl is x, store for x hours unless keyset retention is Unlimited.
 Ignored if storeFileMessage is false.
-If not set, defaults to key expiry value.
+If not specified, uses key’s expiry.
-- customMessageType (String): 3–50 chars, case-sensitive alphanumeric; dashes and underscores allowed; cannot start with special chars or pn_/pn-.
+- customMessageType (String): 3–50 char case-sensitive alphanumeric label; dashes and underscores allowed; cannot start with special chars or with pn_ / pn-.
 Examples: text, action, poll.
 - fileMessageMeta (dynamic): Additional info for stream filtering.
-- keyset (Keyset, default: PubNub default keyset): Override keyset.
+- keyset (Keyset, default: default keyset): Override default keyset.
 - using (String): Keyset name from keysetStore for this call.

-Deprecated parameter:
+Deprecated:
-- cipherKey: Deprecated.
-Use crypto module instead.
-Passing cipherKey overrides crypto module and uses legacy 128-bit encryption.
+- cipherKey: Use the crypto module instead (/docs/sdks/dart/api-reference/configuration#cryptomodule).
+Passing cipherKey overrides the crypto module and uses legacy 128-bit encryption.

 ### Sample code